 Celebrate Diwali, the Festival of Lights, With These Plant-Based Recipes

-Today marks the first day of Diwali and what better way to start this five-day festival than with a celebratory vegan feast.
+Monday, October 24, marks the festival of Diwali this year, and what better way to celebrate this five-day festival than with a celebratory vegan feast?
 Diwali is the largest and most celebrated holiday in India, and this year it begins on Saturday, October 22, and stretches until Wednesday, October 26.

 Diwali, which means "row of light," is also known as the Festival of Lights, and is celebrated by millions of people around the globe.
 Diwali represents the symbolic victory of light over darkness, knowledge over ignorance, and good over evil, according to the Hindu American Foundation.
-Diwali is honored over five days which each hold its own significance and name.
+Diwali is honored over five days of festival, each holding its own significance and name.

 The five days of Diwali are: